johannpinson/glsass/website/docs/introduction.md

 slug: /
 ---

-Glsass (spell it simply Glass) is a Sass framework working with Sass Modules annd following the ITCSS pattern for extensible and responsive front development.
+Glsass (spell it simply Glass) is a Sass framework working with Sass Modules and following the exitCSS pattern for extensible and responsive front development.

 The framework provides generics/starter rules, a grid system, extensible components and utilities, with a global project architecture.